rjdbcm/woma/QQ.md

 There are Woma Extension and Evaluation Proposals.
 The name Woma Extension & Evaluation Proposals can be shortened to WEEP or WEEPs.
 There is a continuous record of WEEP, published in the woma repository under QQ.md.
 A WEEP should be called WEEP followed by an integer.
 The integer is one value higher than the last WEEP published.
 A new WEEP should also be of the format `## WEEPX 03-Jun-1993 A Title Case Title`

-## WEEP1 14-Aug-2021 Static Compilation of CPython Extensions
+## WEEP1 14-Aug-2021 Static Compilation of CPython Extensions [SUPERSEDED]
 Woma is a compiled language targetting CPython extensions and [Aspidites](https://github.com/rjdbcm/Aspidites) is the reference implementation.
 Woma can be compiled to Python, Cython, or C but generally the Aspidites toolchain works in the following order:
 1. Woma is compiled to Python and checked for static and bytecode validity. (without parsable cdef and cpdef statements)